bhavyagujral26/bgral/README.md

 3. **Recompile Video**: The stylized frames are then compiled into a new video.
 4. **Add Audio**: The original audio from the input video is added back to the final stylized video.

+# Understanding FPS Calculation Based on Video Duration

+In video processing, **FPS (Frames Per Second)** refers to the number of frames displayed or captured per second of video.
+To calculate the FPS of a video, you can use the formula:

+fps = len(frame_paths) / video_duration_in_seconds

+Where:
+- `len(frame_paths)` is the total number of frames in the video.
+- `video_duration_in_seconds` is the total duration of the video in seconds.

+### Example:
+Let's say the video has a total duration of 11 seconds, and there are 250 frames extracted from the video.
+To calculate the FPS, we use the formula:

+fps = 250 / 11

+This results in:

+fps ≈ 22.73

+So, the video has approximately **22.73 FPS**, meaning it displays about **22.73 frames per second**.
+This FPS determines the smoothness of the video, with a higher FPS providing smoother video playback and a lower FPS resulting in choppier motion, especially during fast scenes.

+### Conclusion:
+For this example, the FPS is approximately **22.73 FPS** for a video that is 11 seconds long and has 250 frames.
+By using this simple formula, you can calculate the FPS for any video by knowing the total number of frames and the video duration.

 ### 🧪 Example

 Run the following command to execute the style transfer process on a sample video: